Panama's Mister History Osvaldo Ivan Flores

 Ivan and Osvaldo junior were beginners with their computer.
 They didn’t even understand how to save files to disk – and inevitably entire editions would be accidentally sent to cyber heaven because of a wrongly pressed key.
 Semanario Informativo grew in size and content to 12 pages in color.
 The little paper that could seemed destined to become a leader in western Panama, but disaster struck 121 weeks after its launch.

+Disaster strikes.
 In 2004, Ivan had been feeling increasingly unwell and a doctor confirmed that his kidney had shut down.
 As Ivan said in his own words, “My life had changed 100%, but my life hadn’t stopped.”
 Indeed it didn’t, Even when Ivan had to drive to David three times week for dialysis he still found time and energy to produce a four-page color newsletter called ESPERANZA DE VIDA.
 Radio Chiriqui also broadcast the contents of this publication.

-In 1968 Panama came under the control of a military dictatorship.
-Few people dared to question or oppose the cruel and authoritarian rule from Panama City.
+people dared to question or oppose the cruel and authoritarian rule from Panama City.
 But the Mountain town of Volcan was different.
 Onofre Quintero was a leading freedom fighter in the mountains then.
 The brave exploits of these hold-outs-for-democracy would be lost to history except that their story has been faithfully recorded in a book by Ivan Flores.
 In 1998 a memorial statue was erected in a park in Volcan to the memory of those brave men.
 At the inaugaracion, Ivan’s son, Osvaldo Junior, handed a copy of the book to President Endara.

 In recent months Ivan has visibly weakened.
 At times the pain and discomfort has led to many sleepless nights.
 The fatigue and lack of sleep recently led to his accident when he ran off the road south of Volcan.
 Fortunately he survived the accident with a few broken ribs.